ohmeta/MAGIC/README.md

 ### MAGIC_vMAGs

-MAGIC_vMAGs.tar.gz: This is a compressed folder including fasta format files of total of 191646 strain level viral metagenomics assembly genomes (vMAGs).
-Uncompress it, it looks like:
+MAGIC_vMAGs.tar.gz: This is a compressed folder including fasta format files of total of 191646 strain level viral metagenome-assembled genomes (vMAGs).
+After uncompressing, the folder structure will appear as follows:

 ```sh
 $ tar -xzvf MAGIC_vMAGs.tar.gz